Skip to content

 1. Selective Immobility

 The core methods of Tempo (like add, set, format) are protected.
-The extend() system will prevent you from accidentally overwriting these essential behaviors, ensuring the library remains stable even when heavily customized.
+The extend() system will prevent you from accidentally overwriting these essential behaviors.
+By standardizing plugins through the Tempo module system, the entire library remains small and fast, while offering unbounded domain-specific customization.

 2. Immutability